Equinox (Star Trek: Voyager): Part 2

-Seven has encrypted the codes accessing the Equinox warp controls, delaying their plan to murder another 63 aliens for fuel.
-After learning the Doctor in their sickbay is from Voyager, and erasing his ethical sub-routines as they did with their EMH, they tell him to probe Seven's brain to obtain the codes, despite the fact this may permanently incapacitate her.
-During the Doctor's preparations, he idly sings "Oh My Darling, Clementine" in a duet with the partially incapacitated Seven, much dismaying Ransom as he suddenly sees her in more human terms.
+On Voyager, 15 crew members have been killed or wounded because of Ransom and his crew.
+On Equinox, Seven has encrypted the codes accessing its warp controls, delaying their plan to murder another 63 aliens for fuel.
+After learning the Doctor in their sickbay is from Voyager, and erasing his ethical sub-routines as they did with their EMH, they tell him to probe Seven's brain to obtain the codes, knowing it could permanently incapacitate her.

 Janeway starts taking the objective of stopping Ransom to extremes.
 She orders torpedoes to be fired on the Equinox, nearly kills an Equinox crew member during an interrogation, tractor beams an Ankari ship to strong-arm their cooperation, and relieves Chakotay from command when he questions her orders.

-Ransom starts to realize the error of his ways and orders the crew to return the Equinox to Voyager, but the remaining crew, except for Ensign Marla Gilmore, attempt to mutiny against this.
-With Gilmore's help, Ransom transports part of the crew, as well as the Doctor and Seven, back to Voyager, while the remaining mutineers are killed by the aliens.
-After transporting Gilmore to Voyager, Ransom stays behind, sacrificing himself to pilot the ship far enough away from Voyager to protect it from the resulting explosion.
+While the Doctor prepares to probe the incapacitated Seven's brain, he idly sings "Oh My Darling, Clementine" in a duet with her, rattling Ransom into realizing his error in having murdered multiple aliens and Voyager crew.
+He orders his crew to return the Equinox to Voyager, but Commander Max Burke leads the crew in a mutiny against Ransom.
+Ransom, supported by loyal crew member Ensign Marla Gilmore, transports the four mutineers they can access, as well as the Doctor and Seven, back to Voyager, while Burke and three other mutineers are killed by the aliens.
+After transporting Gilmore to Voyager, Ransom sacrifices himself by piloting the failing Equinox far enough away from Voyager to protect it from the resulting explosion.

-As Voyager resumes its journey home, Janeway reinstates Chakotay to Commander and strips the five surviving Equinox crew members of their ranks while integrating them with Voyagers crew.
+As Voyager resumes its journey home, Janeway reinstates Chakotay to Commander and strips the five surviving Equinox crew members of their ranks while integrating them into Voyager's crew, telling them that they will work under heavy supervision until she personally deems them trustworthy.
 Seven promises to help the Doctor secure his ethical sub-routines from being deleted in the future.